Request more information using the contact form below.

-USING FRS/GMRS WALKIE TALKIES IN A HURRICANE ZONE
+USING FRS/GMRS WALKIE TALKIES IN A DISASTER ZONE

 Public service announcement 60s (script)

 While preparing your emergency kit, go to Walmart, Home Depot, Lowes, Best Buy, Costco, Office Depot, Staples, Target or another store and buy two or more FRS (Family Radio Service) walkie talkies.

 Keep at least three sets of extra Alkaline batteries on hand for each radio.
 Rechargeable batteries cannot be charged if your electricity goes out.

 Tune your radio to Channel 1.
 Turn OFF all privacy codes (the second number should read 0 or 00).
 This is usually the radio’s condition when batteries are first inserted.

 Practice using the walkie talkies with your family and neighbors before the storm arrives.
 Plan what you are going to say and do in different situations.

 If you find yourself trapped after a hurricane without a landline phone or cell phone that works, your FRS walkie talkie may be heard by rescuers in the area.